 Index (i_s), indicating the start of a set of PDCCH monitoring occasions for the paging DCI, is determined by:

-i_s = floor (UE_ID/N) mod Ns; where, Ns = max (1, nB/T)
+i_s = floor (UE_ID/N) mod Ns

-The PDCCH monitoring occasions for paging are determined according to paging-SearchSpace if configured and according to the default association (i.e. PDCCH monitoring occasions for paging are same as for RMSI as defined in Section 13 in [4]) otherwise.
+The PDCCH monitoring occasions for paging are determined according to paging-SearchSpace if configured.
+Otherwise, the PDCCH monitoring occasions for paging are determined according to the default association (i.e. PDCCH monitoring occasions for paging are same as for RMSI as defined in Section 13 in [4]).